 SB 506 - Code Enforcement Officers by Sen. Wright failed this session.
-The bill was never heard in committee.
+SB 506 was never heard in any of its committee stops.

 The bill:

 - Defines "code enforcement officer" in line with s.
 162.21, including a "code inspector" as in s.
-162.04. - Reclassifies assault or battery committed against code enforcement officers, among others, while on duty, elevating the severity of charges: - Assault charges are increased from a second-degree misdemeanor to a firstdegree misdemeanor. - Battery charges are elevated from a firstdegree misdemeanor to a third-degree for battery committed in furtherance of a riot.
+162.04. - Reclassifies assault or battery committed against code enforcement officers, among others, while on duty, elevating the severity of charges:

-- · Aggravated assault is reclassified from a third-degree felony to a second-degree felony, imposing a minimum three-year imprisonment. - · Aggravated battery charges are raised from a second-degree felony to a first-degree felony, with a minimum five-year imprisonment for those convicted
+- Assault charges are increased from a second-degree misdemeanor to a firstdegree misdemeanor. - Battery charges are elevated from a first-degree misdemeanor to a thirddegree felony, with a minimum six-month imprisonment for battery committed in furtherance of a riot. - Aggravated assault is reclassified from a third-degree felony to a seconddegree felony, imposing a minimum three-year imprisonment. - Aggravated battery charges are raised from a second-degree felony to a firstdegree felony, with a minimum five-year imprisonment for those convicted.